mahna mahna .net

 One-minute vacations are unedited recordings of somewhere, somewhen.
 Sixty seconds of something else.
 Sixty seconds to be someone else.

-One-minute vacations are brought to you by Quiet American and are highly addictive.
+One-minute vacations are brought to you by

 Sunday, 08 June 2003